Ewerton-Vieira/MORALS/README.md

 # MORALS:  *Mo*rse Graph-aided discovery of *R*egions of *A*ttraction in a learned *L*atent *S*pace

-Analysis of High-Dimensional Robot Controllers via Topological Tools in a Latent Space This package implements autoencoders for high-dimensional dynamical systems.
+Based on: Analysis of High-Dimensional Robot Controllers via Topological Tools in a Latent Space This package implements autoencoders for high-dimensional dynamical systems.
 It also provides utilities for using the autoencoders to construct a Morse Graph in the learned latent space.

 ## Installation